Insider Trading Policy

 Trading pre-clearance requirement for certain Restricted Persons

-Certain Restricted Persons designated by the General Counsel, in consultation with the Chief Executive Officer and the Chief Financial Officer from time to time, must obtain pre-clearance by ADP’s General Counsel or, in his or her absence, ADP’s Chief Financial Officer (each an “Approving Person”) before engaging in any transaction involving ADP securities, including, but not limited to, purchases, sales, gifts and the initiation of any 10b5-1 plan.
+Certain Restricted Persons designated by the General Counsel, in consultation with the Chief Executive Officer and the Chief Financial Officer from time to time, must obtain pre-clearance by ADP’s General Counsel or, in his or her absence, ADP’s Chief Financial Officer (each an “Approving Person”) before engaging in any transaction involving ADP securities, including, but not limited to, purchases, sales, and gifts.
 Those Restricted Persons who are required to obtain pre-clearance will be notified from time to time by the General Counsel of the applicable pre-clearance or other procedures applicable to them.
 Each Approving Person should consult with the other Approving Person, or his or her designee, prior to granting pre-clearance for trades.
 Neither Approving Person may engage in a transaction in ADP securities unless the other Approving Person has pre-cleared the transaction.

 The Approving Persons are under no obligation to approve a transaction submitted for pre-clearance and may determine not to permit a transaction, even if it would not violate the federal securities laws or a specific provision of this policy.
 In certain circumstances, other associates may be asked to clear with an Approving Person all proposed transactions before initiating them.
 The fact that a particular intended trade has been denied pre-clearance should be treated as confidential information and should not be disclosed to any person unless authorized by the Approving Person.